philippe-laurentiu/security-vulnerabilities/solution.md

   {
       // The important part is that we define the id
       // with ? and then use OleDbType.Integer as a type
-      // so all other imput will be result in an error queryString = "SELECT * FROM comments WHERE id = ?"
+      // so all other input will result in an error queryString = "SELECT * FROM comments WHERE id = ?"
       OleDbDataAdapter adapter =
       new OleDbDataAdapter(queryString, connection);